carecodeconnect/flu-shot-learning/README.md

 # Flu Shot Learning

 ## Overview
-This repository contains the work for the "Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines" competition hosted by Driven Data.
+This repository contains the work for the [Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines](https://www.drivendata.org/competitions/66/flu-shot-learning/page/210/) competition hosted by [Driven Data](https://www.drivendata.org/).
 The goal of this project is to predict how likely individuals are to receive their H1N1 and seasonal flu vaccines based upon various features collected in a survey.

 ## Data
 The dataset includes characteristics like behavioral responses, opinions, and personal information gathered from respondents.
-Some of the features have missing values, which are crucial for the predictive modeling aspect of the project.
+Some of the features have missing values, which became an important part of the Exploratory Data Analysis, with implications for how we understand the data.

 ![Heatmap of Missing Values](images/nan_heatmap.png)

 ## Predictive Models
 We employ machine learning models to predict the likelihood of vaccine uptake.
-Specifically, logistic regression models are used, addressing class imbalances where necessary.
+Specifically, **logistic regression** models are used, addressing class imbalances where necessary.
+We used the [**Area Under the Receiver Operating Characteristic** (AUROC)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) metric for evaluating the model.

 ## Repository Structure
 - `data/` - Contains the training and test datasets.